4ykh4nCyb3r/4ykh4nCyb3r.github.io/_posts/2025-12-16-lab04_access_control.md

 ### Mock PR Comment

 I noticed that the `updateProfile` endpoint accepts the full `User` entity as a request body.
-This enables "Mass Assignment," allowing users to potentially overwrite sensitive fields like `roleId` or `balance` if they include them in the JSON payload.
+This enables `"Mass Assignment"`, allowing users to potentially overwrite sensitive fields like `roleId` or `balance` if they include them in the JSON payload.

 Please introduce a **DTO (Data Transfer Object)** (e.g., `UpdateEmailRequest`) that contains *only* the fields we want to allow users to change (just `email`), and map that DTO to the entity manually.